Shushsa/docs/docs/general.md

 ## Q8: Why do you need to bond multiple tokens and why they have to be whitelisted?

-In the context of the Multi-Bonded Proof of Stake consensus, multiple tokens are used to ensure security and long term decentralization of the network.
-Every token always centralizes overtime, for these reasons instead of using a single token, Kira uses many tokens that are constantly changing to ensure that stake in the network is never centralized to the point which could decrease the security of the network.
+In the context of Kira's Multi-Bonded Proof of Stake consensus, multiple staking tokens are employed to promote the long term security and decentralization of the network.
+All PoS tokens have a tenancy to accumulate into the hands of fewer and fewer network participants which, over time, has the potential to result in cartel-like behavior.
+For this reason, Kira employs a diverse set of stakeable assets, which are continually rotated in and out of our whitelisted asset pool, thus keeping the risk of centralization in check.

-Tokens used for staking have to be whitelisted because the value of the stake has to be pegged to the value of the native stake-able token KEX, as well as defining the maximum revenue share that not native staked assets can access.
-Otherwise, a malicious actor could print and inject an infinite amount of token within Kira to claim most of the revenue from staking.
+Tokens allowed into our staking pool must always be whitelisted, because the value of the resulting assets must be priced using our native staking token (KEX) and the maximum share of rewards share that each 'non-native' staking asset can earn must be carefully defined.
+Otherwise, a malicious actor could print and inject large numbers of worthless tokens in order to claim an outsized share of staking revenues.

 ## Q9: How does parallelization occur?